What is the Birthstone for March?

 March Birthstone Bloodstone

 The second birthstone for March is bloodstone.
-Although the two birthstones for March are very different in appearance, they symbolise of similar things.
+Although the two birthstones for March are very different in appearance, they symbolise similar things.

 How is Bloodstone Formed?